CSchoel/arbitrary-but-fixed/_drafts/why-prime-numbers-for-hashing.md

 ```

 So what `hash(int[], int)` is doing is actually just building a polynomial in which the elements of `data` are the coefficients and `p` is the base.
-We could write this in a more straightforward way, but exponentiation is more expensive than multiplication and since hash tables are often used for performance reasons and we have to build a hash each time we retrieve a value from the table, it is a good idea to save a little time here.
+We could write this in a more straightforward way, but exponentiation is more expensive than multiplication and since hash tables are often used for performance reasons and we have to build a hash each time we retrieve a value from the table, we want to save a little time here.

-So why are polynomials a good idea here?
+So why are polynomials a good idea?
-To understand this, it is a good idea to first look at the most naive solution we could think of.
+To understand this, let us first look at the most naive solution we could think of.
 Essentially, we want to reduce an array of numbers to a single number.
 So why not just take the sum of the elements?